search

 Description:

-From the tourism office in the ÖAV mountaineering village of Grünau, follow the main street out of the valley to the nearby Raiffeisenkasse (bank).
+From the tourism office in the ÖAV mountaineering village Grünau, follow the main street downstream to the nearby Raiffeisen bank.

-Behind the bank, turn left onto the Flößerweg path, go past the swimming pool and over the Grünaubach Bridge.
-Continue along the Alm River for 300 metres until you cross the river to the left on a footbridge behind Gasthof “Einkehr”.
-On the other side, hike downstream on the Flößerweg through the forest and past the weir of the Redlmühle Mill.
-After 3.5 kilometres, cross underneath the main road in the community of Almegg.
-After an additional 1.5 kilometres on the Flößerweg next to the Alm River, turn left on Grubbachstraße and walk up to the Kothmühle (528 m) train stop.
+Behind it, turn left onto the Flößerweg, pass the outdoor pool, and cross the Grünau creek bridge.
+Walk 300 m along the alpine pasture until you cross the alpine pasture on a footbridge to the left behind the inn "Einkehr".
+On the other side, hike downstream along the river on the Flößerweg through the riverside forest and past the Redlmühle weir.
+In the district Almegg, about 3.5 km away, you pass under the state road.
+After another 1.5 km on the Flößerweg next to the alpine pasture, turn left onto Grubbachstraße and go up to the train station Kothmühle (528 m).
 1:15 h

-Go left to the main road and right over the railroad crossing and then turn left after 250 metres onto the farm lane “Zu Brunn”.
-After 400 metres, turn right onto the forest trail and follow it until it joins the Schaumburgweg path.
-Continue left through the neighbourhood.
-Go straight ahead through the junction and on the following Mayrhofstraße for approximately 800 metres to a cross street near an airfield, passing a modern chapel.
-Go several steps to the right, then turn left onto a marked path through the meadow to the country lane “Hochbuchegg”, where you follow the sign to Lake Laudachsee (no. 413).
-The route ascends in serpentine bends up through the forest and meadow slopes below the Steineck (here and there you will find cut-through paths).
-This will take you to the Hochbuchegg Farm (742 m).
-45 min
+Left to the state road, beside it turn right over the railway crossing and after 250 m turn left onto the farm road "Zu Brunn".
+After 400 m turn right onto the forest path, follow it to the junction of Schaumburgweg and continue left through the settlement.
+Straight ahead across an intersection and then about 800 m on Mayrhofstraße to a cross street near an airfield, past a modern chapel.
+A few steps to the right, then left onto a signposted footpath across the meadow to the farm road "Hochbuchegg", where you follow signs to Laudachsee (No. 413).
+Through switchbacks up the forest and meadow slopes below Steineck (there are shortcut paths here and there).
+This leads to the farm Hochbuchegg (742 m).
+45 minutes

-There the approximately six-kilometre-long journey to Lake Laudachsee begins.
-Follow the forest road (no. 413) into the forest and then ascend along a trail to the left.
-Starting at an elevation of 800 metres, you hike once again along a forest track to the hunting lodge in Schrattenau (981 m).
-Go past the fork and then immediately turn left.
-You can then – always following the signs to “Laudachsee” – turn right onto a path for a short distance.
-Finally, the last trail marker takes you right as you descend to Lake Laudachsee (914 m) – there you will find a dream view of the rocky triangular peak of the Katzenstein (1349 m) and the much mightier Traunstein Mountain (1691 m).
-Next to the marshy northern shore, you quickly reach the Ramsaualm, first mentioned in 1285, which is now a pleasantly recommended rest stop.
+There begins the roughly 6 km crossing to Laudachsee.
+On the forest road (No. 413) into the forest and then left on a path uphill.
+From 800 m altitude, you march again on the forest road to the hunting lodge in the Schrattenau (981 m).
+Past a junction and immediately left.
+Then you can always follow the signs to "Laudachsee" and detour a bit right on a path.
+Finally, the last signpost turns right down to Laudachsee (914 m) – there you will be rewarded with a dream view of the rock triangle of Katzenstein (1,349 m) and the much mightier Traunstein (1,691 m).
+Beside the swampy northern shore, you quickly reach Ramsaualm, first mentioned in the year 1285, which today offers a delightful stop.
 2:00 h

 Tip:

-Note: Bus connection (Line 533) from Grünau to Gmunden (train station).
-Traunsee Tram from Seebahnhof Gmunden to Gmunden train station.
+Note: Bus connection (line 533) from Grünau to Gmunden (train station).
+Traunsee tram from the Gmunden Seebahnhof to Gmunden station.

 Safety guidelines: